tesoro-cs/tesoro-cs.github.io/README.md

 `npm run serve` if you just need to see the static site, but not make changes
 3. `npm run dev` to watch and show changes on `localhost:5100`
 4. Make changes
 5. One more `npm run build` to make sure all of the files are compiled correctly.
-Maks sure there are no errors.
+Makes sure there are no errors.
 6. Commit changes and push.